breannagirdy/Patient-Readmission-Prediction/README.md

   <li>Create a dashboard with all the visualizations.</li>
 </ul>

-# Files
-Click here to access SQL

-Click here to access Python

-Click here to access Tableau
+Click <a href="https://public.tableau.com/views/HealthcareManagementSummary/HealthcareManagementSummary?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link">here</a> to view the dashboard on Tableau Public!

 # Connect
 <a href="https://www.linkedin.com/in/breanna-girdy">Visit me on LinkedIn!</a>